BernardoMG/dev-reTHINK-Hackathon/README.md

 ## Feedback

 Your feedback is extremelly important for us in order to improve reTHINK framework in the future.
-Please fullfill this [FORM](https://docs.google.com/forms/d/e/1FAIpQLSeFt56Ura0zkTqg_VX9od_jBZtE3-2mt_urTFvxsoRuQ3uJRw/viewform).
+Please fill this [FORM](https://docs.google.com/forms/d/e/1FAIpQLSeFt56Ura0zkTqg_VX9od_jBZtE3-2mt_urTFvxsoRuQ3uJRw/viewform).

 ##### Note: If you do not fullfill this form, your participation wont be considered!